kibi-network/Kixt/-/Transmissions/index.md

 Texts continue until the end of the page.

 If a [page] ends before a [text] is opened, it has an empty text.
+The opening and closing `02 BEGIN` and `03 END` characters, if present, are not considered part of a text's contents.

 If a `kixt:charset` with a valid object was declared in the [header] to the [page] containing a [text], it provides the character set of the text.
 Otherwise, the character set of the text is left to programs to determine.